HofstraDSC/ClassRegistrator/README.md

 # ClassRegistrator
-   This filter out all the classes you don't need while searching for your classes.
+   This software filters out all the classes you don't need while searching for your classes.

 ### Prerequisites
-   What things you need to install the software and how to install them
+   What things you need to install the software and how to install them.

 #### Database
   If you would like to make your own database, we recommend installing MySQL Server and workbench using the link       <https://dev.mysql.com/doc/workbench/en/wb-installing.html>.